Wiki Game Solver

-The source for this was written in pure JS, and relies heavily on the fact that the wiki game uses jQuery so I can plug into components and events really easily.
+The source for this was written in pure JS, and relies heavily on the fact that the wiki game uses jQuery.
 The code can be found in the GitHub gist below.
 Both the standard and compact versions are available.

 As I experienced whilst developing this, the people that play Wiki Game don’t tend to like people cheating.
 There were a lot of people getting very annoyed whilst I was developing and testing.
 So please use this at your own risk!
 At the moment I don’t think there is any kind of banning system, but be warned!